Skip to main content

 Managing cookies yourself

 1. Send a Cookie header per request.
-Build the string yourself, attach it to the request headers.
-See Per-Request Cookies for examples.
+Build the string yourself and attach it to the request headers.
+See Per-Request Cookies for examples in each language.

 2. Pull Set-Cookie out of the response.
-Each Response exposes its raw headers; parse Set-Cookie yourself and stash the result wherever you want.
+Each Response exposes its raw headers; parse Set-Cookie yourself and stash the result wherever your store lives.

 Headers still pass through